 In our collection, you can find the poster for the 1968 film “Heißer Sommer”.
 Produced by the GDR’s state-owned DEFA studio, the film follows the journey of a group of teenagers from Karl-Marx-Stadt (today’s Chemnitz), who decide to spend their summer holiday in a small village on the Baltic Sea.
 Starring Chris Doerk and Frank Schöbel as the main characters, the film is still remembered today for its portrayal of what was then the dream couple of the GDR.
 What a perfect way for our family to spend one of their final evenings in Rügen.

 Another great accompaniment to cosy evenings with the family were board games.
 This game collection contains no less than 8 board games that offered something for every taste.
-The classic “Mensch ärgere dich nicht” (Ludo) was always a good pastime activity for families with smaller children.
-But the strategy game “Halma” (Chinese Checkers) was also popular for the whole family and could even be played in pairs.
+At first glance, the dice game “Raus” (Out) resembles the classic “Mensch ärgere dich nicht” (Ludo).
+However, the strategy game “Halma” (Chinese Checkers), which could also be played in pairs, was particularly popular.
 Our GDR family first decide to play a round of “Pferderennen” (Horse Race), the goal of which is to get the game pieces over the finish line.
 Because they had so much fun playing together, they then opt for a round of “Goldene 6” (Golden 6), where the main goal is to get rid of the wooden sticks as quickly as possible.
 After hours of playing, our GDR family realise how late it is and finally decide to go to bed.

 One of the most exciting parts of any holiday is waiting for the holiday photos to be developed.
 Fortunately, the main lyric of the song “Du hast den Farbfilm vergessen” by Nina Hagen does not apply to our GDR family, who were able to get hold of both colour and black & white film for their trip.
 Popular choices were the ‘ORWO COLOR NC 19’ and the ‘ORWO SL NP 20’, both of which can be found in our museum collection and allowed families to hold onto the holiday memories they treasured so deeply.
 They then decide to stick their best snapshots into a photo album.